10 tips to protect your website from spam

 How do you protect yourself?

 To protect yourself from this spam method, you should separate your email address from your landing page or website.
 To do this, you can activate that users are only forwarded directly to your mail after an extra click.
 The link click opens the user's email program.
 For spam programs, such a link looks like a file - this way, your mail address will not be read automatically.

 8. Email spam: Replace @ sign with "at" or "(at)"

-To effectively protect your email address from spam, you can also replace the @ sign with " or "(at)".
+To effectively protect your email address from spam, you can also replace the @ sign with "at

+" or "(at)".
 Real people will still be able to tell that it's your mail address by this change - but automatic crawlers won't.

 9. Check reviews and posts on your website

 If users are allowed to post comments or reviews on your website, you should check them for spam before publishing.
 For this purpose, you can usually activate a moderation function in your site settings.
 To effectively prevent spam, reviews should not be able to be posted anonymously - especially if they contain links.
 Check each comment/review carefully for spam.